 - 1. Follow steps 1-5 under Preparation on page 6-13. - 2.
 See Figure 6-18.
-Cut the four ties securing the black HV insulation sleeves to the HV cables.
-Slide the sleeves down to expose the two ring-tongue terminal connections. - Remove the two terminal screws and disconnect the cables from the magnetron pigtails.
+Cut the four ties securing the black HV insulation sleeves to the HV cables at the magnetron.
+Slide the sleeves down to expose the ring-tongue terminal connections. - 3.
+Remove the two terminal screws and disconnect the cables from the magnetron pigtails.
 Remove the sleeves and discard them.
 Save the screws for re-use. - 4.
 Remove the transformer bracket from the wave guide assembly.